 - Terminate the entry and cancel the permit when the operations covered by the entry permit have been completed or a condition that is not allowed under the entry permit arises in or near the permit space.

 - Verify with the UMW Safety office that rescue services are available and that the means for summoning them are operable

-- File original permit with the Safety office into Confined Space Logbook
+- File original permit with OEMS into Confined Space Logbook

 - Make a copy for shop records

 New employees are always trained before their initial assignment of duties.
-When changes occur in permit-required confined space areas additional training will be provided.
-Training will also be reevaluated upon request of any involved employee as requested.
-Upon successful completion the permit-required confined space training program, each participant receives a wallet card which they sign verifying that they understand the material presented, and that they will follow all company policies and procedures regarding permit space entry.
+When changes occur in permit-required confined space areas, additional training will be provided.
+Training will also be re-evaluated upon request of any involved employee as requested.
+Upon successful completion the permit-required confined space training program, each participant receives a wallet card which they sign verifying that they understand the material presented, and that they will follow all policies and procedures regarding permit space entry.

-When outside employers/contractors enter our facility to perform work in permit spaces, we coordinate entry and work operations.
-All contractors and subs will follow all applicable and preceding requirements while performing duties at the University.
+When outside contractors enter our facility to perform work in permit spaces, we coordinate entry and work operations.
+All contractors and subcontractors will follow all applicable and preceding requirements while performing duties at the University.

 Upon completion of work in a permit space, we follow these procedures to close off the space and cancel the permit:

-- Safety will notify rescue of completion and termination of support.
+- OEMS will notify rescue of completion and termination of support.

 - All barriers and warnings will be removed

 - Covers, doors and closures will be secured

 - Signs re-hung at entry point for notification